-- Helicopter Deliveries 295,122 kg CO2e.
+- Helicopter Deliveries 295,123 kg CO2e.

 - Employee Commute 280,949 kg CO2e.

-- Contractor Travel by Road 93,331 kg CO2e.
+- Contractor Travel 93,331 kg CO2e.

-Analysis showed that the top three emitters of CO2e were concrete conservation actions (C2, C1 and C5).
-This ranking changed however, when looking at the intensity ratios (total Moors for the Future Partnership spend per CO2e emitted), with D2 becoming the action with the second most emitted kg CO2e, due to the number of journeys associated with this action.
+Analysis by action showed that the top three emitters of CO_2e were concrete conservation actions (C2, C1 and C5).
+This ranking changed however, when looking at the intensity ratios (total Moors for the Future Partnership spend per CO_2e emitted), the order changes to C2, D2 and C4.
+The reason that D2 is included becoming the action with the second most emitted kg CO_2e , due to the number of journeys associated with this action.
+Whereas C4 is included because there was a lot of travel for a relatively small amount of spend when compared to the other conservation actions.

-Looking at kg CO2e by site it is possibly to determine that Alport, Arnfield and Derwent and Howden were the sites that incurred the most carbon emissions during delivery of the associated site activities.
-However outside of the top 3 results the ranking does change with Castleshaw increase 14 places from 21st to 7th.
+Looking at kg CO_2e by site it is possible to determine that Alport, Arnfield and Derwent & Howden were the sites that incurred the most carbon emissions during delivery of the associated site activities.
+However outside of the top 3 results the ranking does change depending upon whether it is ranked by total Kg of CO_2e or the intensity ratio, with Castleshaw increasing 14 places from 21st to 7th if the ranking is changed to the intensity ratio.
 Key recommendations: